jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 Changes that you save to local, static files will appear in your Debug instance after a browser refresh.

 Using your favorite editor, add the declaration `color: #00aed1` to the `h1` rule set and save to view a quick change.
-If you update the Node module, restart the Debug instance by entering `bl stop` and then `bl start` in the Live Edit command-line interface to see your change.
+If you update the Node module, restart the Debug instance by entering `bl start --restart` in the command-line interface to see your change.

 ###Disable Desktop Sync: